pegasys-fi/docs/docs/contracts/v3/reference/periphery/interfaces/INonfungiblePositionManager.md

-Wraps Uniswap V2 positions in a non-fungible token interface which allows for them to be transferred and authorized.
+Wraps Pegasys V2 positions in a non-fungible token interface which allows for them to be transferred and authorized.

 ## Parameter Structs